 Students are required to attend lectures, laboratories, workshops, etc., and not to absent themselves without adequate reasons and prior permission.
-Applications for leave of absence are to be made in writing to the Head of the Department through the Advisor or Research Supervisor(s).
+Applications for leave of absence are to be made in writing to the Head of the Department through the Faculty Advisor.
 Any type of absence for more than 10 days should be notified to the Academic Section Immediately.